NDevTK/AutoPause/README.md

 # AutoPause
-Pause other audio sources if audio is playing on active tab with automatic resume
+Pause other audio and video sources if audio is playing on the active tab with automatic resume.